Norman Gilliland began his first book at age 11 and has set it aside temporarily to work on some other things.

 Some “highlights” along the way:

-Being deported from Czechoslavakia.
-A feat not to be repeated since that country no longer exists.
+Being deported from Czechoslovakia.
+A feat never to be repeated since that country no longer exists, although he did finally make it to Prague in October 2016.
+It was worth the wait!

 Being registered as a vagrant in the city of St. Louis.